kmcconeghy/R-Methods/docs/01-MungeDays.md

    2008        1974          364829
    2009        1956          236663

-That was easy! person- or unit-time accrued is simply `TimeOut - TimeIn`.
+That was easy! person- or unit-time accrued is simply `CohortExit - CohortEntry`.
 However, note we are reporting person-time by the year individuals entered the cohort, not an actual interval of time.
 It gets more complicated if you want to report aggregated person-time by some time interval.
 Because our individuals cross years, some of their person time accrues to one or more years.

 Here is how to do this: